jcarbonnell/jcarbonnell/README.md

 # Hi! 👋

 I'm a blockchain & AI developer with a background in smart-city and civic technologies.
-Currently working on data privacy, self-sovereignty and ownership.
+Currently working on data ownership, self-sovereignty and access control.

 ## Skills